Sampaguitas/pdb_client/README.md

 3. Time Efficient:

    When a project is created, the expediting departement can quickly load the information in the database via excel files.
 Based on your ERP system, a number of fields can be direclty extracted and do not need to be inserted manually such as the article wheights and HS codes.
-Each departement can also imediately generate reports when ask by the client, or download MTC's for client approvals.
+Each departement can also imediately generate reports when asked by their client, or download MTC's for client approvals.

 4. Designed for the industry: